Background pattern

 Metabolism and nutrition disorders: Elevated calcium levels in the blood (in patients with bone metastases).

-Respiratory, thoracic, and mediastinal disorders: Inflammation of the lung area, which may present with symptoms similar to pneumonia, such as difficulty breathing and cough.
+Respiratory, thoracic and mediastinal disorders: Inflammation of the lung area, which may present with the same symptoms as pneumonia, such as difficulty breathing and cough.

-Gastrointestinal disorders: Pancreatitis (pain or tenderness in the upper abdomen).
+Gastrointestinal disorders: Pancreatitis (pain or sensitivity in the upper abdominal area).

-Hepatobiliary disorders: Cirrhosis of the liver (symptoms may include general malaise, with or without yellowing of the skin and eyes), which in some cases has resulted in death.
+Hepatobiliary disorders: Liver cirrhosis (symptoms may include general malaise, with or without yellowing of the skin and eyes), which has occasionally resulted in death.

 Rare

-Benign, malignant, and unspecified neoplasms (including cysts and polyps): Uterine tumor (matrix), symptoms related to its disease.
+Benign, malignant and unspecified neoplasms (including cysts and polyps): Uterine tumour (uterus), symptoms related to the disease.

-Nervous system disorders: Optic nerve inflammation and in a small number of cases, loss of vision (caused by optic nerve inflammation).
+Nervous system disorders: Optic nerve inflammation and in a small number of cases, vision loss (caused by optic nerve inflammation).

-Eye disorders: Changes in the cornea, optic nerve disorders, and in a small number of cases, loss of vision (caused by optic nerve disorders).
+Eye disorders: Corneal changes, optic nerve disorders and in a small number of cases, vision loss (caused by optic nerve disorders).

-Hepatobiliary disorders: Hepatitis, bile duct obstruction, liver failure, liver cell damage (symptoms may include general malaise, with or without yellowing of the skin and eyes), which in some cases has resulted in death.
+Hepatobiliary disorders: Hepatitis, bile flow stoppage, liver failure, liver cell damage (symptoms may include general malaise, with or without yellowing of the skin and eyes), which has occasionally resulted in death.

-Skin and subcutaneous tissue disorders: Angioedema (swelling of the face, lips, tongue, or throat), inflammation of small blood vessels in the skin causing a skin rash, severe skin reactions, including lesions, ulcers, or vesicles.
+Skin and subcutaneous tissue disorders: Angioedema (swelling of the face, lips, tongue and/or throat), inflammation of the small blood vessels in the skin that triggers a skin rash, severe skin reactions with lesions, ulcers or blisters.

-Reproductive and breast disorders: Endometrial tissue disorders, ovarian cysts, vaginal polyps (non-tumorous mass in the vagina).
+Reproductive system and breast disorders: Endometrial disorders, ovarian cysts, vaginal polyps (non-tumoural mass inside the vagina).

 Very rare

-Skin and subcutaneous tissue disorders: Cutaneous lupus erythematosus (inflammation of the skin characterized by a rash or redness, especially in exposed areas).
+Skin and subcutaneous tissue disorders: Cutaneous lupus erythematosus (skin inflammation characterized by a rash or redness, especially in areas exposed to light).

-Congenital, familial, and genetic disorders: Skin disorder characterized by the presence of blisters due to elevated production of a special group of pigments (called porphyrins) by the liver.
+Congenital, familial and genetic disorders: Skin disorder characterized by the presence of blisters due to the increased production of a special group of pigments (called porphyrins) by the liver.

 Stop using Tamoxifeno Vir and seek medical attention immediately if you notice any of the following symptoms:

-Flat, red, circular, or target-like patches on the trunk, often with central blisters, skin peeling, ulcers in the mouth, throat, nose, genitals, and eyes.
-These severe skin rashes may be preceded by fever and symptoms similar to Stevens-Johnson syndrome or toxic epidermal necrolysis – these side effects occur rarely.
+Red patches without relief, in a target or circular shape on the trunk, often with central blisters, skin peeling, ulcers in the mouth, throat, nose, genitals and eyes.
+These severe skin rashes may be preceded by fever and symptoms similar to those of [Stevens-Johnson syndrome, toxic epidermal necrolysis] – these side effects occur rarely.

-Swelling of the face, lips, tongue, or throat, difficulty swallowing or breathing (angioedema).
-Tamoxifeno Vir may cause or worsen symptoms of hereditary angioedema.
+Swelling of the face, lips, tongue or throat, difficulty swallowing or breathing (angioedema).
+Tamoxifeno Vir may cause or worsen the symptoms of hereditary angioedema.

-If you experience symptoms of blood clot formation such as swelling in the calf or leg, chest pain, shortness of breath, or sudden weakness.
-INTERRUPT administration of tamoxifeno and contact your doctor immediately.
+If you present symptoms of blood clot formation such as swelling in the calf or leg, chest pain, shortness of breath or sudden weakness.
+STOP TAKING tamoxifeno and contact your doctor immediately.

 Reporting of side effects

-This medication does not require special storage conditions.
-Keep the tablets in the original packaging.
+This medicine does not require any special storage conditions.
+Keep the tablets in the original package.

-The active ingredient is tamoxifen.
-Each tablet contains 20 mg of tamoxifen (as citrate).
+The active substance is tamoxifeno.
+Each tablet contains 20 mg of tamoxifeno (as citrate).

-The other components are: calcium hydrogen phosphate, microcrystalline cellulose, sodium starch glycolate (type A) (gluten-free), povidone K25, magnesium stearate, anhydrous colloidal silica.
+The other ingredients are: calcium hydrogen phosphate, microcrystalline cellulose, sodium starch glycolate (type A) (gluten-free), povidone K25, magnesium stearate, anhydrous colloidal silica.

-This medication is presented in the form of white, round, scored tablets in blister packs containing 30 or 60 tablets..
+This medicine is presented in the form of round white tablets, scored, in blister packs containing 30 or 60 tablets.

 Industria Química y Farmacéutica VIR, S.A.